devrawl/stratosmining/docs/stratos-mining-nodes.md

 Validators can also set a individual commission rate which will be applied to the revenue received by the delegators in its pool.

+---

 ### Meta nodes

 Meta nodes are responsible for indexing, auditing and routing services between clients and resource nodes.
 They are also responsible for generating tasks (upload/download) and selecting the most appropriate node for a specific task.
 It's also in charge of performing network health checking which ensures that all nodes and data are in good condition.

 For the moment, meta nodes are ran by the team in a closed source environment (for project code privacy) and are not available to be setup and run publicly.

+---

 ## Penalties

 Both resource and blockchain nodes are subject to penalties if certain conditions are not met.

-- Blockchain nodes will be slashed for 0.05% of their total delegation pool if they miss more than 95% of the last 10,000 blocks (that's around 15 hours of continuous downtime).
+- Blockchain nodes will be slashed for 0.02% of their total delegation pool if they miss more than 95% of the last 10,000 blocks (that's around 15 hours of continuous downtime).
 - Resource nodes are suspended after 1 hour of downtime.
 In suspended state, they won't receive new upload/download tasks.
 They can be unsuspended and returned to normal operation.
-- Resource nodes are slashed after 24 hours of downtime.
+- Resource nodes are slashed after 7 days of downtime.
 The data stored on their nodes will be copied to a new node and the cost for this operation will be covered from their activation deposit.
 Can be re-activated but the data they stored will become obsolete and should be removed from storage.

+---

 ## Activation fees